 The High Street has been identified in the Further Assessment as one of the hotspot areas within the AQMA.
-Careful design of the new town centre could bring local air quality benefits in this area as there will be vehicular restrictions to access and further pedestrianised areas.
+There is an opportunity, through careful design of the new town centre, to bring local air quality benefits in this area as there will be vehicular restrictions to access and further pedestrianised areas.
+This could create a more attractive and inclusive environment by giving priority to vulnerable road users through restricting and rationalising motor vehicle movements in the High Street